RanvierMUD/docs/docs/building/items.md

 :    List of behaviors to attach to this item.
 The key is the behavior name, the value is the configuration object for that behavior.
 For boolean (on/off) behaviors, `true` suffices for the config.
 (See [Scripting](scripting.md) for more on creating behaviors)

-`slot` _`string`_
-:    If the item can be equipped, `slot` identifies the `wear` location of the item.
-This can be an arbitrary string but you probably want to limit equipment to a standard list of locations

-`attributes` _`object`_
+`metadata` _`object`_
-:    Arbitrary list of attributes to attach to this object.
-There are no constraints on this so you are free to assign basically anything here that you want to look for inside commands/scripts/etc. Accessible in scripts via the `item.attributes` property
+:    Arbitrary container to place any extra data you want.
+There are no constraints on this so you are free to assign basically anything here that you want to look for inside commands/scripts/etc. Accessible in scripts via the `item.getMeta()` method

 `items` _`array<EntityReference>`_
 :    For containers.
 A list of Entity References identifying which items should be loaded into this item's inventory